Hvaheterdu/Games/Hangman/README.md

 $ cat /usr/share/dict/words > words.txt
 ```

-in the terminal.
-These words are from my MacBook Pro.
+in the terminal on my MacBook Pro.

 ## How to run